-- Self-assessment to encourage active student involvement in assessing own strengths and steps needed to achieve learning outcomes and progress.
-Specific displays are placed in each classroom. - Peer assessment to develop understanding of what is required to be successful and how to make judgements that are fair and accurate. - Online resources to engage students in an alternative form of learning that provides instant and visual feedback. - Tailored 1:1 intervention with SENCO/Subject Specialist to bridge the gap.
+- a.
+Self-assessment to encourage active learner involvement in assessing own strengths and steps needed to achieve learning outcomes and progress.
+Specific displays are placed in each classroom. - b.
+Peer assessment to develop understanding of what is required to be successful and how to make judgements that are fair and accurate. - c.
+Online resources to engage learners in an alternative form of learning that provides instant and visual feedback. - d.
+Tailored 1:1 intervention with SENDCo/Subject Specialist to bridge the gap.